finos/FDC3/docs/api-bridging/spec.md

 Messages can be divided into two categories:

 * Requests: Messages that initiate a particular interaction
-* Responses: Messages that later to a prior request
+* Responses: Messages that respond to a prior request

-Details specific to each are provided below:
+Details specific to each are provided in the following sections.

 #### Request Messages